Generic selectors

 CONCLUSION

-The genes of congenital ichthyosis and b-thal are unrelated but simultaneous expression of two autosomal-recessive diseases together, raises a question of this occurrence is merely by a chance or a new entity.
+The genes of congenital ichthyosis and b-thal are unrelated but simultaneous expression of two autosomal-recessive diseases together raises a question of whether this occurrence is merely by chance or a new entity.

 • Congenital ichthyosis, an autosomal recessive condition, was observed in conjunction with b-thal major, another autosomal recessive condition